ahalota/Leaflet.KMLGroundOverlay/README.md

 - adjust: Boolean.
 Whether to adjust tiles up/right by 0.5pixels to remove anti-aliasing gaps between tiles.
 Produces slight overlap if enabled.
 - fileType: Set this to disable automatic for for jpg/png images, which logs unavoidable 404 errors to console.
 - numLevels: Set this to disable automatic search for numLevels, which logs unavoidable 404 errors to console.
 Can also be used to limit max numLevels.
+- minFileSize: Set a minimum file size required for an image to be added as a tile.
+Use this when you have empty images in your tile structure that you want to ignore for efficiency.

 ###Member Variables###